+to spherical harmonic degree and order 300, but it is considered, by Bruinsma et al. (2014) themselves, to be most reliable up to degree and order 200, beyond which the small scales might be influenced by noise.
+The gravity gradients in north (dYY), east (dXX), and vertical down (dZZ) direction up to degree and order 200 for the southern African region and Germany are shown in Figs. 8 and 9.
 Gravity gradients are more sensitive to the high frequency potential of gravity than gravity data themselves because of their faster mitigation.
-Therefore, they have greater precision than gravity data

-- 250 for short wavelengths, and gravity maps made from gradiometer data have a higher resolution than those obtained from gravity data.
+Therefore, they have greater precision than gravity data for short wavelengths, and gravity maps made from gradiometer data have a higher resolution than those obtained from gravity data.
 In addition, the gradiometer data contain directional information, because they are expressed in an orthogonal coordinate system.
-Gravimetry data provide a very good characterisation of the center of sources and a better visibility of deep sources, down to several hundreds km below the surface.
-The gradient data, in turn, allow for us to reach a better definition of - 255 the geometry of the sources near the surfacecloser to the surface, from a few km to some tens of km (e.g. van der Meijde et al., 2015).
+Gravimetry data provide a very good characterization of the centre of sources and a better visibility of deep sources, down to several hundreds of kilometres below the surface.
+The gradient data, in turn, allow us to reach a better definition of the geometry of the sources closer to the surface, from a few to some tens of kilometres (e.g. van der Meijde et al., 2015).
 Consequently they are better suited for comparison to magnetic anomaly data where the depth of sources is limited by the Curie depth.
 GOCE-based gravity gradient models reflect subsurface density and its vertical and lateral variability.

-3 Results and Discussions
+3 Results and discussions

-260 3.1 Short and long wavelength magnetic anomalies
+3.1 Short- and long-wavelength magnetic anomalies